elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-indicators-of-a-chemical-change-when-iron-reacts-with-oxygen-to-form-rust.md

 ---
 _schema: default
-id: 161756
+id: 162048
 date: 2025-01-24
-title: >-
-    What are the indicators of a chemical change when iron reacts with oxygen to form rust?
+title: What are the indicators of a chemical change when iron reacts with oxygen to form rust?
-article_title: >-
-    What are the indicators of a chemical change when iron reacts with oxygen to form rust?
+article_title: What are the indicators of a chemical change when iron reacts with oxygen to form rust?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    This article discusses the indicators of a chemical change when iron reacts with oxygen to form rust, including formation of new substances, color and texture changes, heat and gas production, and electrochemical reactions.
+    Indicators of a chemical change when iron reacts with oxygen to form rust, including formation of new substances, color and texture changes, gas production, and alterations in properties.
   page_keywords: >-
-    iron, oxygen, rust, chemical change, indicators, new substances, color change, texture change, gas production, heat, light, electrochemical reactions, oxidation, properties, Fe, Fe2O3, corrosion
+    chemical change, rust, iron oxidation, new substances, color change, texture change, gas production, electrochemical reactions, iron(III) oxide, Fe2O3, properties change
 author: QuickTakes
 question: >-
     What are the indicators of a chemical change when iron reacts with oxygen to form rust?